theodoreyong9/AIWA/README.md

   modeled on the real reference implementation's `checkScoreEligibility`), exactly the two distinct calculations the user described.
 17 new/updated tests.
 127 JS / 96 Rust total.
+- Rebuilt the app UI around the user's specified structure: a bottom nav with 5 panels — Domain, Commit, Profile, Contacts, Parameters — plus an Earth/Mars domain switcher, and a "desktop" of module icons under Domain, sorted by rank.
+Nothing new invented at the logic layer — every panel is a thin rendering pass over already-tested functions (`DomainReplica`, the wallet/identity flow, `materializeG`, `materializeModuleRegistry`, `rankFromIdentityAndCadence`).
+Verified the real end-to-end chain outside the DOM before wiring it in: genesis → 2 cadence advances → identity registered (burn 500 lamports) → module registered → rank computed as `reward(500, 2, θ)` = 1000, matching hand computation exactly.
+All DOM ids/classes referenced by `main.js` cross-checked against `index.html` programmatically (no mismatches).
+A minimal "Register a module" form was added (requires a registered identity first) so the desktop is populated by real registry data, not fixtures. `Parameters` also exposes θ (K, α, β) as live-editable inputs affecting both domains' reward calculations.
+  `rankFromIdentityAndCadence()` (module-rank.js) added and tested (2
+  new tests) — no Rust mirror yet, noted rather than silently skipped.
+  129 JS / 90 Rust tests total.